Waikalani Woodlands

 No analysis available

-Security guard service is strongly supported for this building.
-Multiple listings explicitly mention it, including "on-site security," "security patrol," "24-hour security on site," and "security guards," which appears across many different remarks rather than a single copied description.
-The current remarks reinforce the already high-confidence MLS amenity flag rather than contradicting it.
+Security guard service is strongly supported for Waikalani Woodlands.
+Across the remarks, multiple listings explicitly mention security-related services, including "on-site security," "security patrol," "24-hour security," and "security guards," indicating this is a real building-level amenity rather than a copy-paste artifact.
+The current remarks align with the historical MLS checkbox data, so confidence is very high.

 No analysis available